Some Japanese manufacturers restart operations in China after coronavirus suspensions | The Japan Times

 Suzuki put off the restart of its motorcycle plant in Changzhou in Jiangsu Province, as workers who had returned to their hometowns in other provinces could not come back.

-Mazda Motor Corp. kept its plant in Jiangsu’s Nanjing closed until at least Tuesday.
+Mazda Motor Corp. kept its plant in Jiangsu’s Nanjing closed until Tuesday.

 In Hubei province, the center of the coronavirus outbreak, Nissan Motor Co. aims to start operations but the resumption date remains unclear.